dhsorens/FinCert/README.md

 make
 ```

-This definitely compiles on MacOS with these versions:
+This should compile on MacOS with (at least) these versions:
 ```
 The Coq Proof Assistant, version 8.16.0 compiled with OCaml 4.14.0